sixafter/charts/charts/cert-issuer/README.md

 - Kubernetes 1.10+.
 - [cert-manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager) installed in the cluster.
 - Helm 3.8+ (supports OCI-compliant charts).

+### Compatibility

+This chart is compatible with cert-manager versions 1.5.x and later.
+It is tested with cert-manager up to version 1.16.x.
+Compatibility with earlier versions is not guaranteed.

 ### Pull and Install the Chart